hsiaor/fahrenheit-to-celcius-converter/README.md

                     print("Unknown option.
 Please try again.")

     ```

+2. Open a terminal and start the Server program by running:

+    ```sh
+    python celcius_server.py
+    ```

+3. Open a NEW terminal and start the Client program by running:

+    ```sh
+    python celcius_client.py
+    ```

+4. To send a request with Fahrenheit temperature (type: int) to the Server using the example test program:

     1. At the prompt in the Client program terminal, enter the temperature in Fahrenheit.